binarygit/mail_practice/README.md

 How do you create such a feature that sends a request to the controller and calculates the time it takes the controller to respond?

 ## Solution
-First we need a button.
+First, we need a button.
 When we click it the request is made and the total time taken is displayed.
 We also need a `paragraph` element to display the total time once it's calculated.
 Lastly we need to pass in the `url` of the current_page to our stimulus controller.

 ```html
 <section